-- ✓ Established and posted an occupancy limit for all of our office spaces, particularly common spaces such as kitchen, washrooms, meeting rooms, copier areas, and elevator - ✓ Maintained work-from-home arrangements, virtual meetings, and we monitor the number employees and flow of people in the office, revising work schedules as needed - ✓ Limited all in-person counselling work to our three large meeting room spaces as opposed to individual staff offices.
+- ✓ Established and posted an occupancy limit for all of our office spaces, particularly common spaces such as kitchen, washrooms, meeting rooms, copier areas, and elevator occupancy limits offices. - Maintained, virtual meetings, change client sessions to virtual where appropriate and we monitor the number employees and flow of people in the office, revising work schedules as needed - ✓ Limited all in-person counselling work to our four larger meeting room spaces and one larger office as opposed to individual staff offices.
 HEPA filters are used and social distancing is adhered to.
 All furniture is wipeable and sanitized after each use.
-Staff use on-line room booking calendar - ✓ Implemented measures to keep staff and others at least 2 metres apart, wherever possible - ✓ Posted signage on main office door to notify clients/public that office remains closed except to those who have a pre-arranged appointment - ✓ Closed waiting room to clients and put wipeable chairs outside the office.
-Clients coming for in-person sessions are asked to come exactly on time for their appointments and staff will meet them at the front door so waiting is not required - ✓ Restricted our washrooms to staff and NCS clients only, through use of signage and monitoring by Admin Assistant b.
+Staff use online room booking calendar - ✓ Implemented measures to keep staff and others at least 2 metres apart, wherever possible - Posted signage on main office door to notify clients/public that office remains closed except to those who have a pre-arranged appointment b.
 Second Level Protection (Engineering Controls): Partitions and Barriers

+- Closed waiting room to clients and put wipeable chairs outside the office.
+Clients coming for in-person sessions are asked to come exactly on time for their appointments and staff will meet them at the front door so waiting is not required - Restricted our washrooms to staff and NCS clients only, through use of signage and monitoring by Admin Assistant